kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

   ![COSI Architecture](images/cosi-architecture.jpg)

 1. The COSI ControllerManager is the central controller that manages lifecycle of COSI API objects.
-Only one active instance of ControllerManager should be present in a cluster.
+Atleast one active instance of ControllerManager should be present in a cluster.
 2. The COSI Sidecar is the point of integration between COSI and drivers.
 All operations that require communication with the OSP is triggered by the Sidecar using gRPC calls to the driver.
 Only one active instance of Sidecar should be present **for a particular driver** in a cluster.
 3. The COSI driver communicates with the OSP to conduct Bucket related operations.